krishraghuram/contribook/computernetworks/transport.rst

 .. note::

-    The image is only for understanding, and does not represent any physical connection, such as copper/optical cable or wireless signals.
+    The image is only for understanding, and does not represent any physical connection, such as copper cables or wireless signals.

     The *physical* connection between the hosts might be very different